What do a trade show veteran and a novice exhibitor have in common?

 Make sure to account for the unique costs of exhibit solution and related accessories and components.
 Below are two essential tips to help control costs of your exhibit.

 Tip 2: To determine the overall lifetime cost of your exhibit, you’ll need to estimate how many years you will use the display and how many shows you will attend each year.
 The average lifetime of trade show display hardware is five years.
+If you are looking for your own trade show display, you may want to check out something like Exponents custom trade show booth for a difference-making trade show display.
 For graphics, the average lifetime is one year.

 Your exhibit and graphic replacement needs may vary depending on how many shows you attend throughout the year.
 The more shows you attend, the faster you may need to purchase a new trade show booth.